+- Open the conversation.
 We can all do our part to normalize conversations around mental health at work.
 Be honest about times you’re feeling stressed or anxious, and lend an ear to peers who may be feeling the same.
-And if you’re in a leadership position, incorporate mental health into your employee wellness program if you haven’t already, and make sure employees know they can feel free to speak up about emotional struggles they might be having.
+And if you’re in a leadership position, incorporate mental health into your employee wellness program if you haven’t already, and ensure employees know they can feel free to speak up about emotional struggles they might be having.

+- Get physical.
 Movement can have a hugely positive impact on emotional health in addition to physical health.
-Make sure to regularly get up from your desk and move around, and incorporate more movement into your time outside of work, too.
+Make sure to get up from your desk regularly, move around, and incorporate more movement into your time outside of work.
 Even better if you can bring that movement outside and enjoy the emotionally healing powers of nature while you’re at it.